 - High-density storage: as opposed to direct-access storage systems, drive-in pallet racking make the most of the storage space, reducing the number of aisles.
 This is especially advantageous in warehouses that have many pallets with few SKUs and, above all, low product turnover.

 - Vertical solutions: because of the inability to acquire more land (or the desire to avoid taking on excessive costs), businesses tend to expand their installations vertically to increase storage space.
-In these situations, automated warehouses are recommended, as they respond efficiently to work cycles with racks over 131 ft high.
+In these situations, automated warehouses are recommended, as they respond efficiently to work cycles with racks over 40 metres high.

-- Warehouse management systems: WMSs ensure that storage locations are maximized, as each product is assigned a slot in the installation according to certain characteristics such as turnover, expiration date, and picking route.
+- Warehouse management systems: WMSs ensure that storage locations are maximised, as each product is assigned a slot in the installation according to certain characteristics such as turnover, expiry date and picking route.
 This feature takes advantage of the warehouse’s storage capacity, making smarter use of the available spaces on the racks.

 A new warehouse model

 New consumer trends have caused industrial land to be more valuable than ever.
-Up against the increase in prices per square foot, many companies have chosen solutions that optimize storage space.
+Up against the increase in prices per square foot, many companies have chosen solutions that optimise storage space.

 Indeed, technology has become the best ally for meeting the challenges posed by logistics real estate.
 The implementation of warehouse management systems that coordinate inventory between a business's multiple installations has been followed by warehouse automation.

-Not surprisingly, solutions such as micro-fulfillment centers — warehouses specializing in the preparation and dispatch of orders in record time — have become established as a tool for ensuring agile logistics service that responds effectively to the current scenario.
+Not surprisingly, solutions such as micro-fulfilment centres — warehouses specialising in the preparation and dispatch of orders in record time — have become established as a tool for ensuring agile logistics service that responds effectively to the current scenario.